-The Act defines the annual REC targets for wind and solar generation in terms of the timing of the annual quantities to be procured and the technology preferences for the facilities generating the RECs.218 The overall quantity of RECs procured to meet the RPS goals must include at least a combined 75% from wind and photovoltaic projects.
-This is a change from the prior RPS construct, under which there was a goal that 75% of the renewable energy resources come from wind, 6% from photovoltaics, and 1% from distributed generation.219
+The Act defines the annual REC targets for wind and solar generation in terms of the timing of the annual quantities to be procured and the technology preferences for the facilities generating the RECs.207 The overall quantity of RECs procured to meet the RPS goals must include at least a combined 75% from wind and photovoltaic projects.

-In addition to the wind and photovoltaic requirements that apply to the overall RPS goals, there are also specific numerical targets that apply to RECs from new wind and new photovoltaic projects.
-New projects are those projects energized after June 1, 2017.220 The REC target deliveries from new projects from each technology are 2,000,000 RECs by the end of the 2020-2021 delivery year, 3,000,000 RECs by the end of the 2025-2026 delivery year, and 4,000,000 RECs by the end of the 2030-2031 delivery year.
-The new photovoltaic project REC procurement targets are further broken down to reflect the procurement of at least 50% of these targets from distributed photovoltaic renewable generation projects or photovoltaic community renewable generation projects using the Adjustable Block Program, at least 40% from utility-scale photovoltaic projects, at least 2% from brownfield site photovoltaic projects that are not community solar projects, and the remaining 8% not specified but determined through this Plan.
+In addition to the wind and photovoltaic requirements that apply to the overall RPS goals, the Act also contains specific numerical targets that apply to RECs from "new" wind and new photovoltaic projects ("new" projects are those projects energized after June 1, 2017).
+Targeted REC deliveries from new projects for each generating technology are 2,000,000 RECs by the end of the 2020-2021 delivery year, 3,000,000 RECs by the end of the 2025-2026 delivery year, and 4,000,000 RECs by the end of the 2030-2031 delivery year.
+The new photovoltaic project REC procurement targets are further broken down to require at least 50% of these targets from distributed photovoltaic renewable generation projects or photovoltaic community renewable generation projects using the Adjustable Block Program, at least 40% from utility-scale photovoltaic projects, at least 2% from